meliao/osdc_support/griffin.rst

 Installing Software
 ------------------------------

-In order to keep the PDC a secure and compliant work environment, additional steps need to be taken anytime you want to connect to an outside resource.
-See the :ref:`whitelist <whitelist>` for a full list of currently available external sites.
+In order to keep OSDC Griffin a secure and compliant work environment, additional steps need to be taken anytime you want to connect to an outside resource.

 Working with the Griffin Proxy Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^